 The Master of Education degree is available for those doing major work either within or outside of the College of Education and Human Development.
 The areas of concentration available are: Educational Administration, Elementary Education, Special Education, and Reading Education.
 The degree is also available in the Mathematics Department.

-Course Requirements.
-A minimum of 32 semester credits is required for the M.Ed. degree, of which at least one-half must be at or above the 500 level.
+A minimum of 30 semester credits is required for the M.Ed. degree, of which at least one-half must be at or above the 500 level.
 No less than 12 credits, including 2 for the Independent Study Report (997), must be in a single field or an area of concentration (major).
 At least 6 credits must be in an area or cognate to the area of concentration.
 At least 6 credits must be in the Foundations of Education.
-A total of 16 credits may be taken off-campus.

 The topic for an independent study must be approved by the student’s advisor and the Dean of the School of Graduate Studies.
 The independent study proposal must be approved no later than the semester prior to the one in which the student expects to graduate, and must be filed in the School of Graduate Studies before a student is advanced to candidacy for a master’s degree.
 The student must prepare and secure the advisor’s approval of an independent study report.
 Three copies of the report (one each for the student, the advisor, and the department) must be accepted by the advisor who will certify completion of the report to the School of Graduate Studies by the deadline specified in the Academic Calendar and submit a grade for 997-Independent study to the Office of the Registrar.

 Candidacy for the Degree

 To become a candidate for the Master of Education degree the following requirements must be met in approximately the following sequence:

 - Completion of 12 graduate credits at UND.

 - A GPA of at least 3.00 for all work attempted.